zh1030283726/IGDL-Android/README.md

 ---

 ## 📚 Based On / Credits
-This project is modified and extended from the following open-source project:
+This project is modified and extended from the following open-source Repo:
 Instagram-reels-downloader — https://github.com/Okramjimmy/Instagram-reels-downloader

 ---